1,216 hours, 45 credits; 3 terms, 12 months

-Instructional equipment includes, but is not limited to, duplicating presses, digital duplicator, digital platemakers, binding equipment, digital paper cutter, computers and computer design software.
+Instructional equipment includes, but is not limited to, duplicating presses, digital duplicator, large format printer, sublimation printing, mug presses, clam shell presses, laminator, cameras, binding equipment, digital substrate cutter, scanner, and computer design software.

 Graduates will be qualified for entry-level employment in an array of printing shops including industries that have their own printing departments such as hospitals, colleges, banks and state and federal agencies.